 DENIS PIERCE heads Pierce & Associates, P.C., a Chicago real-estate law firm, and the Pierce Family Foundation, which turns his "give back" philosophy into funding many good causes in Chicago and northwest Michigan.
 He summers on Glen Lake.

 TIM PULLIAM is the co-founder and president of Keen Technical Solutions, LLC, which provides clients throughout North America with analysis and energy conservation strategies.
-Keen was recently designated as one of the fastest growing companies in the United States by INC 500.
+Keen was designated as one of the fastest growing companies in the country by INC 500.
 Tim is an advisor on Groundwork's clean energy program and a spokesperson in the business community.

 MARY VAN VALIN is a respected activist in the community.
 She is a former teacher, and recently helped advance a public park on Old Mission Peninsula.
 Mary is involved in many community initiatives, including leading the effort to install solar panels on a local school and coordinating an initiative to help students become advocates for climate solutions.